cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 - Replay attack prevention through nonce management
 - Support for both synchronous and asynchronous communication patterns

-### Virtual IPv6 Architecture (VIP6)

-#### Decentralized Identity System

-The peer **ID** functions as a secure, decentralized addressing system that provides several advantages over traditional networking.

-> No more login username or weak password, your password is your e_peer_secret , so is important to not share or expose the EPeerSecret

-**Key Characteristics:**
-- **Privacy-Preserving**: Unlike IPv6, the ID doesn't expose physical network location or infrastructure details
-- **Cryptographically Secure**: Derived from public key material, making spoofing computationally infeasible
-- **Location-Independent**: Peers can migrate between networks, cloud providers, or devices without changing identity
-- **Multi-Protocol Support**: Single identity works across multiple transport mechanisms

-**Supported Transport Protocols:**
-- **WebSocket**: Real-time bidirectional communication for web applications (Migration)
-- **WebRTC**: Direct peer-to-peer communication with NAT traversal (Migration)
-- **Raw TCP/UDP**: Low-level protocols for maximum performance (Migration)
-- **HTTP/2 & HTTP/3**: Modern web protocols with multiplexing capabilities (Migration)
-- **Mcp**: Ai Model Context Protocol (Migration)
-- **EvoPqBridge** *(Coming Soon)*: Custom quantum-resistant protocol optimized for EPQB (Default)

-> TODO: to insert diagrams
-### Virtual PQVpn
-VIP6 automatically translates between IPv4 and IPv6 addresses and creates bridge connections.
-Nothing to configure.
-**EPQB** automatically finds compatible servers and encrypts connections to them **PQVpn** protects your entire connection with post-quantum encryption from your device all the way to the destination server.
-Regular VPNs only encrypt the connection between you and the VPN server.

-#### Decentralized PQVpn
-The **Evo Bridge Layer** work as a virtual vpn , all data are crypted end-to-end , no Man-in-the middle attack are possible, no data exposed for use privacy and security

 #### Blockchain-Based Decentralization

 The identity system leverages blockchain technology to achieve true decentralization.